Minnesota GOP legislator touts $25 insulin at Walmart; diabetics say it has drawbacks

 She said people have much better blood glucose control with the newer drug, and poor control of those blood sugar levels over a long period of time can result in kidney failure, blindness or heart disease.

-Michelle Cmela, of Fergus Falls, offered legislators a firsthand account at an August roundtable of how the cheaper medication has damaged her health in the short-term.
+Michelle Cmela, of Fergus Falls, Minn., offered legislators a firsthand account at an August roundtable of how the cheaper medication has damaged her health in the short term.
 Six months ago she switched to the regular option and said she has almost daily side effects.

 It affects her mind and her muscles, Cmela told legislators.
-The week before she woke up shaking hard and her blood sugar was so low, “I should have been gone and by the grace of God I wasn’t,” she said.
+The week before, she woke up shaking and her blood sugar was so low “I should have been gone, and by the grace of God I wasn’t,” she said.

 Symptoms like muscle aches, fatigue, headaches and nausea are not unusual for someone with low blood sugar, said Allyson Schlichte, a medication therapy management pharmacist at Fairview Health Services.
 While the newer version of insulin is usually taken with an injection pen or insulin pump, the older version typically requires a vial and syringe, Schlichte said.
 It’s more challenging to measure the exact dosage, she said.